6 High Fiber Crockpot Recipes Dietitians Love

 Courtesy of It’s a Veg World After All

-Don’t just use your slow cooker for dinners or savory dishes.
-Start a batch of steel-cut oats before you go to bed, or time it to start while you’re sleeping, to wake up to a piping hot batch of apple cinnamon oatmeal.
+You may usually think of the crockpot for savory dinners, but it’s also clutch for breakfast.
+Start a batch of steel-cut oats before you go to bed and wake up to a piping hot batch of apple cinnamon oatmeal.

 Just 3/4 cup of this spiced oatmeal has 8 grams of fiber from steel-cut oats and apples.
-Leave the peels on your apples to take advantage of the soluble fiber found in apple skins.
+Leave the peels on your apples to take advantage of the soluble fiber found there.
 Soluble fiber helps lower cholesterol and blood sugar, and reduces the risk of heart disease.

 Try the recipe from It’s a Veg World After All.